P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Preliminaries

-Our terminology has a double advantage: on the one hand it allows us to define for functions $R: X\times X \to X\times X$ all concepts from universal algebras by just taking the counterparts of the ones of bi-magmas and restating them in the language of maps $R: X\times X \to X\times X$ (see \Cref{se:sect2a} for details).
-On the other hand, for well know concepts that already exist in the Yang-Baxter literature, we can test their sustainability using the bi-magmas language: this helps us to understand them better and to make the connection with concepts already existing and studied in the theory of universal algebras or to recast them in an accurate way from the categorical view-point.
-In this context we give two standard examples intensively used in the Yang-Baxter literature.
+and refer to it as the \emph{canonical map} associated with the bi-magma $(X, \, \cdot, \, \ast)$.
+The framework we propose has a number of advantages.
+On the one hand, it allows us to define, for functions $R: X\times X \to X\times X$, analogues of concepts from universal algebra by translating their bi-magma counterparts into the language of set-theoretic maps $R: X\times X \to X\times X$ (see Section \ref{se:sect2a} for details).
+On the other hand, for well known concepts that already exist in the Yang-Baxter literature, the language of bi-magmas provides a new perspective for their study and clarifies their relationships with notions that have long been studied in universal algebra.
+We provide an example below.